dalethomas81/HamMessenger/README.md

 Panasonic 18650 - don't have a link but you can get them on eBay or Amazon

 ## Updates ##

+### 22-JUL-2021: Put together some information on the board for your review.

+[Here](/Media/Board-v1/analysis.md) is an in-depth analysis of the problems with version 1.0 of the board.
+Also, does any body know how to add correct shielding for the board?
+I am having issues with the Arduino locking up on transmit sometimes.

 ### 21-JUL-2021: Made revisons to the board resolving and improving the following: